Iris bloudowii: Range

 It is found within the Siberian region, of the Russian Federation, in the states of Aga Buryat, Buryatia, Chita, Gorno-Altay, Irkutsk, Krasnoyarsk, Tuva and Primorye.
 It is also found in Kazakhstan, and Mongolia.

-It is also found in China, within the Chinese provinces, of Xinjiang, (also known as 'Chinese Turkestan').
+It is also found in China, within the Chinese province of Xinjiang (also known as 'Chinese Turkestan').

 This includes the Altai Mountains, and Tien Shan Mountains.